 WHCC is undergoing a systematic transformation into a “labor market-responsive college” to prepare students for high-tech, high-wage jobs in agriculture – Central California’s largest industry.
 With over 60% of WHCC’s students from low-income families, WHCC designs its curriculum to radically increase the number of students completing certificates and degrees that are deemed to be of high value by local employer partners.
 The Farm of the Future will utilize modern, state-of-the-art facilities and offer an Agriculture and Industrial Science curriculum focused on Heavy Equipment Operations, Welding Technology, Industrial Maintenance Mechanic, Precision Agriculture, Pest Control, Agriculture Engineering Technology and Agriculture Sciences.
 Students will learn entrepreneurship through operation of a student-run farmer’s market and learn about energy efficiency through data gathered from the college’s solar farm.
-The Farm of the Future will also provide the community with increased access to healthy foods through a healthy food box distribution program and a community garden open to the public.
+The Farm of the Future also provide the community with increased access to healthy foods through a healthy food box distribution program and a community garden open to the public.

 CSCDC has partnered with Chase and Northern California Communities Loan Fund (NCCLF) to provide a NMTC financing to assist WHCC with completing its financing for the Farm of the Future.